Exploring the Bear Lake Road Corridor

 The turn for Moraine Park Road will take you to Moraine Park Campground as well as the trailhead for the Cub Lake and Fern Lake Trails.
 With 244 campsites, Moraine Park Campground is the largest campground inside Rocky Mountain National Park.
 It can accommodate tent and RV campers and offers great scenic views of Longs Peak, the Continental Divide, as well as and wildlife viewing opportunities in Moraine Park.

-Moraine Park Campground is closed through early summer 2024 for a major rehabilitation project.
+Moraine Park Campground is currently closed for a major rehabilitation project.
 For additional details, please visit the Moraine Park Campground and Headquarters East Utility Rehabilitation Project webpage.

 What Hiking Trails are Located in the Moraine Park Area?